 The Bachelor of Theology is a specialized undergraduate degree with a primary concentration in biblical and theological studies.
 This focus includes a substantial introduction to biblical languages well beyond that which is possible in other programs of study.
-In addition, students will also benefit from a well-rounded foundation in general studies and a basic foundation in vocational ministry training.
-This degree is mainly intended to meet the educational needs of students preparing for graduate and postgraduate theological/biblical studies and a ministry in Christian higher education.
+In addition, students will also benefit from a well-rounded foundation in general Education and a basic foundation in vocational ministry training.
+This degree is mainly intended to meet the educational needs of students preparing for graduate and postgraduate biblical and theological studies and a ministry in Christian higher education.
+Students may also, however, qualify for pastoral ministry with this degree.